huanlui/chord-suggester/README.md

 ## .py files

-To avoid errors and improve codebase quality, some functions have been extracted from the notebooks and included in `.py` files.
+To avoid errors and improve codebase quality, some functions have been extracted from notebooks and included in `.py` files.
 All these files have this pattern as name: `jl_xxx.py`.
 This allows:

 * Reuse function in different notebooks.
 * Test this functions.
 This is important in a DataScience project, where much time is wasted discovering errors or, even worse, where hidden errors are creating misbehaviours in production.

 ## jl_pychord

 `Pychord` is a nice library to manage musical chords in Python.
 It does not have all the necessary functionality, so its repo has been cloned an modified here.
-This is technical debt: the right action would have been to fork the repo, add the necessary documentation an even create a PR for asking the author to merge it.
+This is technical debt: the right action would have been to fork the repo, add the necessary documentation and even create a PR for asking the author to merge it.

 ## Testing

-In requirements files, `pytest` is included.
+In `requirements.txt` file, `pytest` is included.
 It is a unit test library.

 Most `.py` files are covered by tests.